tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 > we can get some feedback from operators.

-For the experiment, we handled this by carefully searching the history of config format changes for shibboleths to bound the version: For exampole, the `[fastsync]` section was added in Tendermint v0.32 and renamed `[blocksync]` in Tendermint v0.35.
+For the experiment, we handled this by carefully searching the history of config format changes for shibboleths to bound the version: For example, the `[fastsync]` section was added in Tendermint v0.32 and renamed `[blocksync]` in Tendermint v0.35.
 So if we see a `[fastsync]` section, we have some confidence that the file was created by v0.32, v0.33, or v0.34.